 Love and hate are just some of the ingredients that go into perception; our memory and imagination get involved too.
 We don’t see stuff, it’s an act of creation, and every memory is an act of imagination.

 You’ve probably heard the expression, “lovesick.”
 It explains the perceptive blindspot we can have when we fall in love.
 It helps us see the very best in another person, but it also mutes the negative.
-It’s an excellent example of how what we experienced by emotion.
+It’s an excellent example of how what we experience by emotion.
 Other things get involved as well.

 Thoughts Become Your Reality